What is a Reverse Mortgage Loan?

 The primary homeowner must be age 62 or older to qualify for a reverse mortgage if you meet the following ten requirements:

-- You must own your home outright or have at least 50% equity in your home or have a low balance on your home mortgage.
+1. You must own your home outright with at least 50% equity or a low balance on your home mortgage.
 But even if your home mortgage is a sizeable amount, you may still qualify for a reverse mortgage;

-- You must maintain your property, keep it in good working order, make necessary repairs and meet Federal Housing Administration (FHA) standards;
+8. You must maintain your property, keep it in good working order, make necessary repairs, and meet Federal Housing Administration (FHA) standards;

-- If the home is a condo, it must be on the HUD/FHA approved condo list.
-If it is not, you may still be eligible for a proprietary reverse mortgage.
+13. If the house is a condo, it must be on the HUD/FHA-approved condo list.
+You may still be eligible for a proprietary reverse mortgage if it is not.

 HUD is the Department of Housing and Urban Development that works with housing agencies to manage homes for the low-income.